-Radisson Rewards lets you buy up to 40,000 points per account per calendar year, and the 100% bonus applies as long as you buy at least 5,000 points in one transaction.
+Radisson Rewards lets you buy up to 80,000 points per account per calendar year (pre-bonus), and the 100% bonus applies as long as you buy at least 5,000 points in one transaction.

 Factoring in the 100% bonus, you can buy a maximum of 240,000 points through this promotion.
 The 240,000 points would cost you $840, meaning they’re charging 0.35 cents per point.